DevExpress/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseChart/1 Configuration/customizePoint.md

 The point's [configuration](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/5%20Series%20Types/CommonSeries/point '{basewidgetpath}/Configuration/series/point/').

 ---
 By default, all series points in a chart are identical, but you can specify a unique appearance for individual points using the **customizePoint** function.
-This function should return an object with options that will be changed for a certain point.
-See the [point](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/5%20Series%20Types/CommonSeries/point '{basewidgetpath}/Configuration/series/point') object for information about all options available for changing.
+This function should return an object with properties that will be changed for a certain point.
+See the [point](/api-reference/20%20Data%20Visualization%20Widgets/dxChart/5%20Series%20Types/CommonSeries/point '{basewidgetpath}/Configuration/series/point') object for information about all properties available for changing.

-[note]The **hoverMode** and **selectionMode** options cannot be changed using the **customizePoint** function, because they do not have anything to do with the appearance of series points.
+[note]The **hoverMode** and **selectionMode** properties cannot be changed using the **customizePoint** function, because they do not have anything to do with the appearance of series points.

 The **customizePoint** function accepts an object providing information about the series point.
 This object contains the following fields.